-550 Psychology
+550 Psychology Trimester .5 credit 11,12 NCAA

-II, I2 NCAA

 The course provides students with an understanding of how biological and environmental factors influence individual behavior.
 Instruction focuses on the history, major content, principle issues, and special methods involved in clinical, developmental, physiological, and social psychology.
 Students are expected to engage in discussions, research and to complete individual or collaborative assignments and projects.
 Students earning credit in this course may not register for 551 AP Psychology (H).